Stability of Continuous Time Quantum Walks in Complex Networks: Results

-Fig.~\ref{fig:11} shows that the scale-free network exhibits distinct behavior compared to the Erdős–Rényi and small-world networks, particularly in the noiseless case, as illustrated in Fig.~\ref{fig:11}(a),(e),(i).
-Node centralities in scale-free networks vary significantly due to their inherently heterogeneous structure.
-As a result, the evolution of CTQW on such networks depends strongly on the centrality of the node where the walker is initially localized.
-For instance, when the initially localized node has the highest degree but not the highest closeness centrality, the occupation probabilities at the highest-degree and highest-closeness nodes exhibit an anti-phase synchronization pattern (see Appendix~\ref{sec.complete_cycle} Fig.~\ref{fig:10}).
-The probability amplitudes of anti-phase synchronized nodes vary depending on the specific configuration of the network structure.
-Notably, strong localization at the initially occupied hub node is observed in heterogeneous networks, such as, the scale-free network Fig.~\ref{fig:11}(i) and star networks.
-This behavior is consistent with the previous study by Xu et al.~\cite{xu2009exact} who showed that, in the thermodynamic limit ($\lim {N \to \infty}$), transition probabilities in star networks tend to remain localized at the initially localised site.
+Fig.~\ref{fig:11} shows strong localization at the initially occupied hub node in the scale-free network.
 In contrast, Erdős–Rényi and small-world networks lack pronounced degree heterogeneity and central hubs, leading to a more delocalized evolution of the CTQW.
-Interestingly, however, Fig.~\ref{fig:12} shows that, in the absence of decoherence, both small-world and Erdős–Rényi networks maintain a higher $\ell_1$-norm of coherence compared to the scale-free network.
-This highlights the influence of network structure, suggesting that while hubs facilitate localization, they may simultaneously contribute to reduced coherence in noise-free conditions.
+Scale-free networks are heterogeneous, so the evolution of CTQW also strongly depends on the centrality of the node where the walker is initially localized (see Appendix~\ref{initial_scalefree} Fig.~\ref{fig:10}).
+Depending on the network configuration, a given node may or may not simultaneously possess multiple centrality maxima.
+For example, a node may have both the highest degree and the highest closeness centrality.
+However, when these maxima occur at different nodes and the walker is initialized at one of them, the occupation probabilities of walker at the highest-degree and highest-closeness nodes exhibit an anti-phase synchronization pattern.
+When the initialized node has both the highest degree and closeness centrality, the dynamics exhibit strong localization at that node, except in the presence of QSW decoherence.
+Xu \textit{et al.}~\cite{xu2009exact} demonstrated that, in the thermodynamic limit ($N \to \infty$), transition probabilities in star networks remain localized at the initial site in noiseless case.
+Since both star and scale-free networks are heterogeneous and contain hub nodes, our results suggest that localization at a centrally initialized node is a general feature of such networks, valid not only in the noiseless case but also under intrinsic decoherence.
+Further, Fig.~\ref{fig:12} shows that, in the absence of decoherence, both small-world and Erdős–Rényi networks maintain a higher $\ell_1$-norm of coherence compared to the scale-free network.
+This highlights the influence of network structure, suggesting that while hubs facilitate localization, they may simultaneously contribute to reduced coherence in noiseless conditions.